buggregator/server/README.md

 ## License

-Buggregator is open-sourced software licensed under the MIT license.
+Buggregator is open-sourced software licensed under the BSD-4 License.